-The UK Chemotherapy Board Organisations has issued guidance on COVID-19 vaccine for patients receiving systematic anti-cancer therapy (SACT).
+The UK Chemotherapy Board Organisations has issued guidance on COVID-19 vaccine for patients receiving systematic anti-cancer therapy (SACT) including monoclonal antibodies.
 It is recommended that all patients receiving SACT should be considered for vaccination.
 In terms of timing it is suggested that, if relevant, administration should be timed to coincide with when blood counts have maximally recovered but avoided on same day as chemotherapy.
 It is also noted that thrombocytopenia may be a minor consideration due to the need for an intramuscular injection – they state that a platelet count of >20×109/L would be preferable.
 It is advised that ideally vaccination should be delayed in patients with neutropenia who are unwell until the neutrophil count has recovered to >1 x109 /L and are well again.
 Patients with chronic neutropenia should be vaccinated without delay.

 It is also stated that medicines such as BCG, mitomycin, gemcitabine given by bladder instillation does not impact on timing of vaccination.

 Patients being treated with corticosteroids (oral, intra-articular, intra-muscular or intravenous)

 There are some general principles but in each case the benefits and risks should be discussed with the patient to arrive at a shared decision: